 Includes a cover page with approval signatures by your faculty advisor and the CSS program Chair.

-A final approved copy, with all required signatures, must be uploaded into the CSS Honors Thesis Submission Form.
+A final approved copy, with all required signatures, must be emailed to the CSS Chairs (Tom Capaul and Wei Cheng).
 In order to ensure the honors designation will be marked on your diploma, thesis submission is due no later than the last day of finals during the quarter in which you plan to graduate.
 Earlier submissions are encouraged.

 Application for the honors designation occurs when you file an application for graduation.
 As stated above, please notify the SET undergraduate advisors as soon as you decide to pursue honors, and double check that honors is included on your graduation application.
 Your approved thesis must be submitted and all honors requirements must be fulfilled in order for you to graduate with CSS program honors.